 Imagine being able to export the results of a T-SQL query straight into an Excel file.
 Imagine being able to export the results of an unlimited number of scripts at one time.

-Well now you can with my free tool sql2xls.
-The first beta v0.0.1 is available for download from this link.
+Well now you can with my free tool sql2xls, available on GitHub.
 You can export the results of one or more scripts into an Excel file per instance or database.

-Get the source code directly from GitHub at https://github.com/bornsql/sql2xls.
+Get the source code directly from https://github.com/bornsql/sql2xls.
 It is released under the MIT licence.